2025-1-MCC1/Projeto8/README.md

 # Nexus City

-## Nome do Grupo: Visionarios da Computação
+## Nome do Grupo: Visionários da Computação

 ## Integrantes: <a href="https://www.linkedin.com/in/pedro-vitor-149051349/">Pedro Vitor</a>, <a href="https://www.linkedin.com/in/ricardo-santos-6b92b4346/">Ricardo Oliveira</a>, <a href="http://www.linkedin.com/in/stefanysocubertino">Stefany Oliveira</a>, <a href="https://br.linkedin.com/in/lucio-vecchio">Lúcio Vecchio</a>